 In addition to the plenary lectures, the programme will consist of presentations in parallel sessions (20 minutes and 5 minutes for discussion), workshops and poster presentations.
 Parallel sessions may also take the form of thematic sessions (colloquia) consisting of 4–6 presentations delivered on the same topic.
 Workshops are approximately two-hour sessions for general discussion of a specific topic in general (in either a panel discussion or small working groups) or for collaborative investigation of a problem-based subject.
 There will be a dedicated session for poster presentations on Friday, in conjunction with the afternoon coffee break, and there will be a prize for the best poster.

-Proposals for workshops and thematic sessions should be submitted no later than Friday 15th November 2019.
+Proposals for workshops and thematic sessions should be submitted no later than Monday 30th November 2020.
 Suggestions for thematic sessions must include the titles of the presentations to be included as part of those sessions.
-Proposals for session presentations and posters must be submitted no later than Friday 17th January 2020.
+Proposals for session presentations and posters must be submitted no later than Sunday 31st January 2021.
 Please note that separate proposals for thematic session presentations must also be submitted, clearly indicating to which thematic session the presentation belongs.
 Proposals of up to 2,500 characters, including spaces, but excluding references, should be submitted in rtf, doc, or docx format in email attachments to firstname.lastname@example.org.
 The proposals must be submitted using our template, which can be found here.
 The subject line of the email message, and of the proposal, must specify the format of the proposal (workshop, thematic session, session presentation or poster).
 Please provide the additional information found with the template in your e-mail as well.

 The primary working languages of the symposium and its sessions are Finnish, Swedish and English.
 If you would like to use a language other than those three, and would need interpreting services, please contact the symposium organisers.